Plan at the right scale

 Galena

-Flagship heritage anchor and strongest overnight base in the current build.
+Flagship heritage anchor and strongest overnight base in the guide.

 On Route 20